 *A stepparent may have a legal duty to help support stepchildren until a divorce from the child’s parent is final or the court ends this obligation.

 The court uses the Washington State Child Support Schedule.
 It works like an income tax table.
-The court figures out each parent’s income, adds it together, and finds the amount of support on the Schedule that applies to the number/ages of children you have.
+The court figures out each parent’s income, adds it together, and finds the amount of support on the Schedule that applies to the number and ages of children.

 You both may have to share costs for uninsured health care, daycare, school tuition, and long-distance visits.
 The court determines how much each parent pays in proportion to their incomes and by considering the number of children living with them.
 The court may award the federal income tax exemptions each spouse is entitled to claim.

-- How Child Support Set? has more info.
+*How is Child Support Set? has more info.

 The Northwest Justice Project has several do-it-yourself packets.
 They have instructions and forms for getting through your divorce.
 This list should help you decide which you need.
 You may need more than one.
 Get only what you need at the time you need them.

-Filing for Divorce – Packet to start a divorce.
+File for Divorce – Use this to start a divorce.